Llantrisant and Taff Vale Junction Railway: The Treferig Railway

 Nant Mychydd extends north-westwards from Llantrisant Common, and appeared to have potential for mining coal, and in 1823 a primitive tramroad was built to convey the output to market.
 This project had only limited success, but in the mid-1870s Glyn Colliery was established near Tonyrefeil.

 The proprietor and others in the valley promoted the Treferig Railway, which was to join the L&TVJR's Common Branch.
-A Parliamentary Bill was deposited in November 1878.
+A parliamentary bill was deposited in November 1878.
 As the line was close to the Ely Valley lines of the Great Western Railway, it became important to the TVR and the GWR to attract the new railway to their own group.
 This led to the Bill being opposed in Parliament by both of the larger railways, but the Treferig promoters agreed to a clause in their Bill banning discrimination in freight rates against either party.
-Accordingly the Treferig Railway Act was passed on 21 July 1879, with capital of £15,000.
+Accordingly the Treferig Valley Railway Act 1879 (42 & 43 Vict. c. clxvi) was passed on 21 July 1879, with capital of £15,000.

 The Treferig Railway found it almost impossible to raise funds for its construction, and the TVR, thinking the line had potential, agreed to guarantee 4% on the line's capital.
 This was objected to by the GWR, but an accommodation was reached with them.
 The Treferig still found it difficult to get all the money it needed for the construction, and the TVR provided a loan.
 There was some urgency as a stockpile of coal was accumulating at Glyn Colliery, waiting for transport away.
 The steep gradients meant that trains were always propelled up the branch.